-As the scene continues, the conference focuses on the importance of farmers and how they play a role in humanity’s existence.
 Check out how the conversation and world-building truly unfolds in the scene from Interstellar below.

 World-building in the Interstellar script consists of dialogue just as much as lines of action, all of which allow for a cohesive mood throughout the story.
-The Nolans master a tricky balance of informing and entertaining the readers, preparing them to enjoy and understand the entirety of the story at a deeper level.
+The Nolans master a tricky balance of informing and entertaining the readers, preparing them to enjoy and understand the story at a deeper level.

 Interstellar Script Takeaway #3